 At the end of chapter 585 Kabuto does this as he bisects Itachi, saying that he just wants to become himself and he won't let anyone stand in his way.

 Mirai Nikki: Yukiteru when he goes crazy and shoots his friends after realizing he can't bring his dead parents back to life.
 And Yuno and Hinata in the climax of episode 9.
 Also, Yuno does this in the anime after Yukiteru calls her a "nut-case".

 Occurs in Elfen Lied in episode 12 by Kouta when Lucy says they're friends so that's why she didn't kill him.
 Kouta's also crying as he tackles Lucy after she murdered his father and sister and he bangs her body repeatedly into the ground.
 Lucy gets so upset by seeing Kouta's tear streaked face that she starts crying too.
 And Kanae does this as she's laying dead on the ground from when Lucy cut her in half and she had been upset at her brother Kohta for saying that he hates her.

-Daisuke in episode 13 of D.N.Angel.
-Also, in the most recent cliffhanger, Satoshi breaks down while Daisuke hugs him.
-Of course given the context Satoshi begging Daisuke to turn into Dark so things can be over and then Satoshi putting a gun to his own temple when Daisuke rejects him it's also going into Tear Jerker territory.
+Daisuke in episode 13 of D.N.Angel as well as the final episode when he stops Satoshi from killing himself, yelling at him to live.
+Also, in the most recent cliffhanger of the manga, Satoshi breaks down in Daisuke's arms.
+Of course given the context of Satoshi begging Daisuke to turn into Dark so things can be over, followed by Satoshi putting a gun to his own temple when Daisuke rejects him it's also going into Tear Jerker territory.

 Hellsing: During her battle with Zorin Blitz in the 7th OVA, Seras weeps after she is Mind Raped.
 Happens again during the flashback of her childhood as she watches her mother's corpse being raped.